Esri/cookiecutter-spatial-data-science/docs/docs/index.md

     │   │   └── processed.gdb
     │   └── raw            <- The original, immutable data dump.
     │       └── raw.gdb
+    ├── docs               <- Location where all built html docs will reside.
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details ├── models             <- Trained and serialized models, model predictions, or model summaries ├── notebooks          <- Jupyter notebooks.
+    ├── docsrc             <- A default Sphinx project; see sphinx-doc.org for details ├── models             <- Trained and serialized models, model predictions, or model summaries ├── notebooks          <- Jupyter notebooks.
 Naming convention is a 2 digits (for ordering), │   │                     descriptive name. e.g.: 01_exploratory_analysis.ipynb